-The Group's goal is to develop and launch new projects in the residential and PRS (Private Rented Sector) segments while maintaining the leading position on the Tricity commercial real estate market, generating stable income, focusing on the ESG area and maintaining the highest quality of assets.
+The Group's goal is to develop and launch next projects in the residential and PRS (Private Rented Sector) segments while maintaining the leading position on the Tricity commercial real estate market, generating stable income, focusing on the ESG area and maintaining the highest quality of assets.

 In the coming years, the Group will focus its strategy on the diversification of investment projects.
-It consistently develops its core business, which is office projects, and launches new projects in the residential segment, mainly in the PRS sector, where it sees great potential for growth.
+It consistently develops its core business, which is office projects, and launches new projects in the residential segment, mainly in the PRS sector / investment apartments for sale, where it sees great potential for growth.
 PRS offer will be addressed to people who decide to shape their housing policy based on rent.
 The group has secured a land bank for this purpose and is gradually implementing further investments.

 During 2022, the Group, in accordance with the strategy, expanded its investment portfolio to include residential projects - the special purpose vehicle Olivia Home Platynowa Park sp. z o.o. started the construction of the first two residential buildings.
-The sale of apartments as part of the Platynowa Park investment in Gdańsk is in the final stage, 100% of the residential area has been sold.
-Moreover, in the first half of 2024, the Group has started the construction of the first PRS building - Olivia 10.
+The sale of apartments as part of the Platynowa Park investment in Gdańsk was finished in 2024 - 100% of the residential apartments has been sold.
+Moreover, in 2024, the Group has started the construction of the first PRS building - Olivia Pulse (Olivia 10) and next residential project in Sopot - Sopot Leśna.
+Sales to individual investors/clients of both projects began at the end of 2024.